COVID-19 Resources & Legal Forms

 To report a change to your income or household for Section 8, public housing tenants, and tenants in RAD housing, there is a form you can use here if you have not gotten instructions from your housing provider about how to report changes at this time: Notice of income change for Section 8, public housing, RAD.
 Note: HUD has stated that stimulus checks are NOT income that is included in a household’s rent calculation.

 To request a hearing if you received a notice from Section 8, public housing, or RAD, or if your housing provider has not responded to a request you made or you disagree with their decision about a request you made, there is a form you can use here if your housing provider has not given you a form: Hearing request for Section 8, public housing, RAD.
-Note: most housing providers are not having hearings at this time.

 Know Your Rights Video: What to know if you’ve been locked out of your home